Chnapy/PKVault/README.md

 ## Bulk features

 - Storage & save manipulation
+  - compatible with all pokemon games, from first generation to **Pokemon Legends: Z-A**
   - transfer pokemons between saves
   - convert pokemon to any generation (ex.
 G7 to G2)
-  - store pokemons outside saves
+  - store pokemons outside saves using banks & boxes
   - allow use of multiple "versions" for stored pokemons
   - move/delete actions
   - edit pokemon moves, EVs & nickname